H. L. D. Kirkham: Honours and awards

 In 1946, Kirkham was awarded the United States Legion of Merit for the life-saving surgery he performed on sailors in the Pacific as well as the rehabilitation work he undertook at San Diego.
 In 1947, he received a commendation from the Surgeon General of the Navy for his outstanding devotion to duty in the aftermath of the Texas City Disaster.
 Kirkham was a Fellow of numerous medical institutions, including the Association of Military Surgeons of the United States.
-He was a founder member of the American Board of Plastic Surgery and was President of the Texas Surgical Society in 1926 and 1930.
+He was a founding member of the American Board of Plastic Surgery and was President of the Texas Surgical Society in 1926 and 1930.

 Other Pursuits

 Kirkham was a fine musician and played the violin in the Houston Symphony Orchestra for several seasons.
-He was also a talented artist and one of his works, The Three Monks was exhibited in New York.
+He was also a talented artist and one of his works, The Three Monks, was exhibited in New York.
 In addition, he was an excellent golfer and won several amateur titles.